PredixDev/MobileExample-iOSService-Camera/README.md

 ## Step 5 - Call the service from a webapp

 Your new iOS client service is exposed through the service identifier "camera".
 So calling http://pmapi/camera from a webapp will call this service.
-A simple demo webapp is provided in the demo-webapp directory in the git repo.
+A simple demo webapp is provided in the dist directory in the git repo.
 ---
 Camera service options:
 - Compression :